hwang2006/Generative-AI-with-LLMs-Practices-on-Perlmutter/README.md

           XXXXXXXX shared_gp jupyter_    elvis  R   00:00:10      1 nid001512
 ```
 ## Lab Exercises
 Now, you are ready to do Generative AI with LLMs practices.
 After cloning this GitHub repository on your scratch directory (e.g., $PSCRATCH), you should able to see the lab exercised files through the Jupyter Notebook interface that you have opened above.
-You could start with the **Lab_1_summarize_dialogue.ipynb** just by clickihng it that covers prompting and prompt engineering exercises.
-Instruction and LoRA PEFT fine-tunings are discussed in Lab2 and RLHF exercises are in Lab3.
+You could start with the **Lab_1_summarize_dialogue.ipynb** just by clickihng it that covers prompting and prompt engineering practices.
+Instruction and LoRA PEFT fine-tunings are discussed in Lab2 and RLHF practices are in Lab3.

 ![20240112_151939](https://github.com/hwang2006/Generative-AI-with-LLMs/assets/84169368/9099a04b-f95c-4dd2-b234-caa4497d0484)